danyk20/CMS_DAQ_simulation/README.md

 sudo kubectl -n rabbits get pvc
 ```

-Connect to the web GUI:
+Connect to the web GUI by:

 ### Port forwarding